lgtm-migrator/node-css-image-checker/README.md

 ```

 ## Continuous Integration
-css-image-checker can be used in CI envionments to check your CSS files before merging a pull request
+css-image-checker can be used in CI environments to check your CSS files before merging a pull request

 ## Badges